James Paxton (baseball): Seattle Mariners (second stint)

-On February 18, 2021, Paxton agreed to a one-year, $8.5 million contract with the Seattle Mariners.
-In his first start of the season on April 6, 2021 against the Chicago White Sox, Paxton threw only 24 pitches before being removed from the game with left elbow discomfort.
-Two days later on April 8, it was announced that Tommy John surgery was recommended for Paxton.
-On April 13, the Mariners announced that Paxton would undergo the procedure, ending his season.
-He underwent the surgery in late April.
+On February 18, 2021, Paxton agreed to a one-year, $8.5 million contract to return to the Mariners.
+In his first start of the season on April 6 against the Chicago White Sox, Paxton threw only 24 pitches before being removed from the game with left elbow discomfort.
+Two days later, it was announced that he would undergo Tommy John surgery, ending his season after only one game.

 Boston Red Sox

 On December 1, 2021, Paxton signed a one-year, $10 million contract with the Boston Red Sox that included a two-year club option.
-On March 16, 2022, the Red Sox placed Paxton on the 60-day injured list, as he continued his recovery from surgery.
-Paxton did not pitch for the Red Sox during the 2022 season.
-Following the season, the team announced that Paxton exercised his $4 million player option to remain a member of the Red Sox for the 2023 season.
+On March 16, he was placed on the 60-day injured list, as he continued his recovery from surgery.
+He made one rehab start in the Florida Complex League on August 18, but suffered a LAT tear and was shut down for the season.
+Following the season, Paxton exercised his $4 million player option to remain a member of the Red Sox for the 2023 season.